Graduate Degrees and Programs

 - Social Sciences and Globalization - Applied Social Sciences, M.A.

 - Social Work and Public Administration Concurrent Degrees, M.S.W./M.P.A.

 - STEM Education, M.A.

 - Studio Art, M.F.A.

 - Teaching English to Speakers of Other Languages (TESOL), M.A.

 - Teaching Credentials and Certificates

 Graduate programs at the university are designed to serve a variety of needs.
 Some students pursue an advanced degree or a credential program in a professional area to enhance their career mobility; others, to expand their knowledge and understanding and to pursue research in a chosen discipline.
-The university welcomes both the part-time and full-time student.
+The university welcomes both part-time and full-time students.
 Some programs are available in hybrid or online format.
 Detailed requirements of each program are listed by department and/or degree in the Graduate Degrees section of this bulletin.